What is Changing the Narrative?

 Why is Changing the Narrative important?

 Like people across the country, Coloradans are living longer and healthier lives.
 Yet national research conducted by FrameWorks Institute over the last three years shows that aging is misunderstood in America, and ageist and negative stereotypes abound.
-These stereotypes create obstacles to productive practices and policies that keep older people engaged in community and allow all of us to sustain a high quality of life as we age.
+These stereotypes create obstacles to productive practices and policies that keep older people engaged in the community and allow all of us to sustain a high quality of life as we age.

 By changing the way that people talk and think about aging in our own community, Changing the Narrative will be setting the foundation for more productive and age-integrated policies and practices that leverage the strengths and talents of older people, and systems that support wellbeing in later life.

 Changing the Narrative leverages the significant partnerships that Rose Community Foundation has forged over the years both nationally and locally.
 This initiative builds on five years of national work that Rose Community Foundation has been involved in with eight other foundations — AARP, Archstone Foundation, Endowment for Health, The Atlantic Philanthropies, The Fan Fox and Leslie R. Samuels Foundation, Inc., The John A. Hartford Foundation, The Retirement Research Foundation, and The Scan Foundation — and the eight leading aging organizations, including AARP, American Federation for Aging Research, American Geriatrics Society, American Society on Aging, Gerontological Society of America, Grantmakers in Aging, National Council on Aging and the National Hispanic Council on Aging.